-How do you know if you should leave your long term relationship?
+Leave Your Relationship: How do you know if you should leave a long-term partner

-“How do I know if I should leave?”
+“How do I know if I should leave my relationship?”

-When you read other posts on this subject, you’ll find lot’s of different opinions about what you should weigh when it comes to staying or leaving a relationship.
-Just to be clear here, I am only going to be addressing those of you who are in long-term relationships.
-You’re either married (or basically married,) and have developed a life together.
+When you read other posts on this subject, you’ll find lots of different opinions.
+So just to be clear, I am only going to be addressing those of you who are in long-term relationships.
+This is referring to those of you who have developed a life together.
 Included in this can also be couples who are thinking about the term.
 This post is not for anyone who just started dating.

 If you get to the point when you can say to yourself, “I did every thing I could and can leave now knowing that nothing would have worked, ” then leaving won’t feel as painful.

 Here are some example questions you can ask yourself to discover if you did everything you could to make things work.

 - Did you try seeing a couples therapist?

 - Did you work on the things your partner asked you to?

 - Did you communicate?
 I mean REALLY communicate your needs?
 Did you make them hear you?
 Did you tell them either, “I think I’m falling out of love with you and I’m very close to not wanting this anymore,” or “I feel so distant and lonely I don’t know if I can keep staying like this.”